Canadian Taxpayers Federation

+It describes itself as an organization that advocates for lower taxes, less waste, and an increase in government accountability though others view it as an astroturf organization with ties to Canada's political right.

 Funding and structure

+The Canadian Taxpayers Federation was founded in Saskatchewan in 1990 through a merger of the Association of Saskatchewan Taxpayers and the Resolution One Association of Alberta which was created in 1989 by Link Byfield.

 In 2019 the CTF had 215,000 supporters.
 In 2018-19 it received $5.1 million from 30,517 donations.
 The CTF receives no funding from government and accepts no foreign donations.
 Like all non-profits, it pays no taxes and its donors can choose to remain anonymous.

 CTF is an "Atlas Network partner" according to the Atlas Network.

 The organization has spokespeople who address issues on a regional basis.
 CTF staff and board directors are prohibited from holding a membership in or donating funds to any political party and is independent of any institutional affiliations.
 Voting membership, however, is restricted to the board of directors.
 According to its by-laws, the board "can have as few as three and as many as 20" members.
 In 2017, it reportedly had a voting membership of six board members, and in 2020 it had four.

 Offices

 The CTF maintains a federal office in Ottawa, and has staff based in Calgary, Vancouver, Victoria, Edmonton, Regina, Toronto, Montreal and Halifax.
 Provincial offices conduct research and advocacy activities specific to their provinces, and act as regional organizers of Canada-wide initiatives.
 The group opened the office in Halifax, partly due to a pension scandal in September 2010.
 In February 2016, the CTF hired its first Quebec Director, based in Montreal.